yacineMahdid/deep-learning-model-explained/googlenet/README.md

         return torch.cat(outputs, 1)
 ```

-The main forward function will just call the private `_forward` function and take it's output to do the filter concatenation operation on the 1st dimention.
+The main forward function will just call the private `_forward` function and take it's output to do the filter concatenation operation on the 1st dimention (green block in the inception figure).

 The `_forward` function will send the input through the many branches and return the array.

-There is a parameter called `conv_block` which is never given throughout the GoogLeNet architecture, instead it's using the `BasicConv2D` class.
+To note: There is a parameter called `conv_block` which is never given throughout the GoogLeNet architecture, instead it's using the `BasicConv2D` class.
-That is the convolution we are using throughout every branches.
+That is the convolution we are using throughout every branches by default.

+The reason it's set up this way is because the way BasicConv2D is setup includes batch normalization which didn't exist at the time GoogLeNet was built.
+Therefore, if you wanted to use your own convolution block you can define it as a class and send it through the constructors for the Inception module.

 BasicConv2D is fairly straightforward, let's take a look at it.